Civil Society Exchange:

 - 5 June 2018: Polis180 Storytelling Workshop with Chris Rogers (Berlin).
 Click here for our recap!

-- July/August 2018: Polis180 study trip to learn best practices for storytelling
+- July/August 2018: Polis180 study trip to learn best practices for storytelling.
+Click here to read our lessons learned.

 - July/August 2018: Yereliz study trip

-- November 2018: Closing Meeting of Civil Society Exchange
+- March 2019: Closing Meeting of Civil Society Exchange in Athens

-In Berlin, Paretz, Istanbul, London and other cities in Europe
+In Berlin, Paretz, Istanbul, London, Athens and other cities in Europe

 As the program aims to assist organisations in capacity building, the target groups are members of Polis180 and members of Yereliz.